Higher-order correlations between different moments of two flow amplitudes in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Summary

 \section{Summary}

 In conclusion, the first measurements of the correlations between different moments of two flow amplitudes in \PbPb~collisions at \snn = 5.02~TeV, using asymmetric cumulants, are shown.
 This work is a generalization of the previous measurements obtained with symmetric cumulants, proven to have an increased sensitivity to the initial conditions and medium properties.
 Due to the cumulant uniqueness, each AC has access to new and independent information unreachable by measuring the SC only.
 Therefore, this article provides new measurements and resulting additional constraints for 34 new observables.
 A dependence of the magnitude of the correlations on the moments and the centrality of the collision is observed, showing an influence of the non-linear response between the higher-moments as well.
 Furthermore, it has been seen that an increasing (decreasing) dependence with the moments for a given pair $(m,n)$ in $\NAC_{a,1}(m,n)$ generally leads to the decreasing (increasing) dependence for the mirror combination $\NAC_{1,a}(m,n)$.
-The comparison of the experimental results with the predictions from two different parameterizations of the \trento+iEBE-VISHNU model chain obtained with Bayesian analyses shows a need for further improvements of the initial conditions and non-linear response.
-Future Bayesian analyses will therefore benefit by using these results as additional input data.
+The comparison of the experimental results with the predictions from two different parametrizations of the \trento+iEBE-VISHNU model chain obtained with Bayesian analyses shows a need for further improvements of the initial conditions and non-linear response.
+Due to the high sensitivity of these measurements to the model parameters~\cite{Parkkila:2021tqq, Parkkila:2021yha}, the results can improve the current understanding of the detailed nucleon structure in nuclei~\cite{Mantysaari:2016ykx, Mantysaari:2022ffw}, the nuclear skin effect~\cite{Giacalone:2023cet}, and the pre-equilibrium phase~\cite{Romatschke:2017vte, Kurkela:2018wud, Kurkela:2018vqr, Kurkela:2018xxd, Strickland:2018ayk, Kamata:2020mka}.
+Incorporating these details into the models used by the Duke and Jyv\"{a}skyl\"{a} groups will lead to a better quantitative understanding of the properties of QCD matter.

 \newenvironment{acknowledgement}{ }{ } \begin{acknowledgement}